robert-will-brown/cv/README.md

  1. Updates the string _"with X years experience"_ with the correct number of years I've been working.
  1. Replaces tokens in `rb-cv.tex` with the date, branch and git hash to identify the version of the file.
  1. Generates a PDF from the LaTeX file.
- 1. Generates a Thumbnail JPG from the PDF.
+ 1. Generates a Thumbnails from the PDF.
- 1. Uploads the PDF and Thumbnail to a public S3 bucket (click on the thumbnails above to see the resultant PDF).
+ 1. Uploads the PDF and Thumbnails to a public S3 bucket (click on the thumbnails above to see the resultant PDF).

 # My CV
 This is a concise summary of my work history at only two pages.
 It contains links to my [Github Pages Portfolio](https://robert-will-brown.github.io) which adds more detail than the small space a CV allows.